Jingle Bell Java Cracked Wheat Bread

 - 2 tsp rapid rise yeast

-- Pour hot Jingle Bell java over the cracked wheat.
-Allow to cool to room temperature.
+- Pour 3/4 cup of the hot Jingle Bell Java coffee over the cracked wheat. (reserve the rest of the coffee) Allow to cool to room temperature.
 Refrigerate overnight.

 - Put cracked wheat-coffee mixture in a large bowl, or the pan of your bread machine.